SAP/terraform-provider-btp/docs/resources/directory_role_collection_assignment.md

 - `attribute_name` (String) The name of the attribute to assign.
 - `attribute_value` (String) The value of the attribute to assign.
 - `group_name` (String) The name of the group to assign.
 - `origin` (String) The identity provider that hosts the user or a group.
-The default value is `ldap`.
+Only needed for custom identity provider..
 - `user_name` (String) The username of the user to assign.

 ### Read-Only